s3664099/Computer_Space_Games/readme.md

 **13th November 2022**
 Added Moonlander to the games

+**17th November 2022**
+Added a rough draft of Monsters of Galacticon

+**19th November 2022**
+Completed and tidied up Monsters of Galacticon.
+Added Alien Snipers.
+Also added an inkey function - [here](https://pypi.org/project/pynput/)

 ## TO DO
 Add Difficulty to Beat the Bug Eyes which means more positions, and more bugs (at the same time) and shorter time